5 smart moves for a successful IRA

 You can claim a tax deduction for a traditional IRA up to the maximum contribution, although the deduction can be limited if you or your spouse are covered by a retirement plan at work and your income exceeds certain levels.

-Click here to find all of the contribution rules and income restrictions for 2015 and 2016.
+Click here to find all of the contribution rules and income restrictions for 2019.

 Smart move 2.
 Use target-date funds to keep investing simple.